Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Introduction

 Having summarized the differences, we will use similar settings and techniques used in analyzing the dispersive-only version of \eqref{eq:NSC}, the Euler-Coriolis equation.
-Namely, two vector fields $S$ and $\Omega$ stemming from the symmetries of Euler-Coriolis, the use of variables $\U$ that diagonalize the linearized part, localizations $P_{k,p,q}$ reflecting the property of dispersion relation $\Lambda$, and the choice of norms from dispersive linear estimates.
+Namely, two vector fields $S$ and $\Omega$ stemming from the symmetries of Euler-Coriolis, the use of variables $\U$ that diagonalize the linearized equation, localizations $P_{k,p,q}$ reflecting the property of dispersion relation $\Lambda$, and the choice of norms from dispersive linear estimates.
 We will see that the framework fits quite smoothly with some proper modifications.\\

-Many small data global existence problems from mathematical physics, not only in fluid dynamics, have been solved using the spacetime resonance method of combining vector field and normal form methods \cite{Germain} in addition to energy estimates and dispersive decay.
-From the perspective of techniques involved, this paper also lies in the stream of works that incorporated these methods of analyzing nonlinear dispersive equations to obtain global solutions of fluid dynamics, for example, \cite{GMS12, GMS15, IP15, DIPP, PW, IP18, GPW}.

 In section 2, some preliminary facts and necessary notations are introduced.
-In section 3, we present the main theorem and lay out the summary of its proof.
-Dispersive decay for Euler-Coriolis equations inherited from \cite{GPW} and the energy estimates for NSC equation will be given in Section 4, and several methods to bound bilinear terms are explained in Section 5.
+In section 3, we present the main theorem in full detail and lay out the summary of its proof.
+Dispersive decay for Euler-Coriolis equations inherited from \cite{GPW} and the energy estimates for Navier-Stokes-Coriolis equation will be given in Section 4, and several methods to bound bilinear terms are explained in Section 5.
 We use these settings to bootstrap the $B$ norm in section 6, and the $X$ norm in section 7.